kiranmuloor/ml-ai/VirtualTryOn/README.md

 This is Virtual system to try different cloths on a 2D images to see the fit of the cloths.
 We have devloped three model to get the final out put of the cloths been tried on.
 >Steps are named as Shape the cloth to the model, Stitch the cloth to model and Refine the cloth which is stitched to the model.
 >Steps to run the models
->>Execute Stage1.ipynb and generate the .pth model file
+- Execute Stage1.ipynb and generate the .pth model file

     parser.add_argument("stage", default="Shape", help='Shape, Stitch, Refine')
->>Execute Stage2.ipynb and generate the .pth model file
+- Execute Stage2.ipynb and generate the .pth model file

     parser.add_argument("stage", default="Stitch", help='Shape, Stitch, Refine')
->>Execute Stage3.ipynb and generate the .pth model file
+- Execute Stage3.ipynb and generate the .pth model file

     parser.add_argument("stage", default="Refine", help='Shape, Stitch, Refine')

->> once you have all the model files you will need to run them in sequence to get the final look of the models
+>Once you have all the model files you will need to run them in sequence to get the final look of the models
->>Execute TryonFinalStage.ipynb
+>Execute TryonFinalStage.ipynb
     Setting to exectue this model

     def get_opt():
         parser = argparse.ArgumentParser()
         parser.add_argument("dataroot", default="data")